Not in Our Genes: Academic journals

-Other evaluations
+Criticism

 The psychologist David P. Barash described Not in Our Genes as an example of the controversy surrounding sociobiology.
 He criticized Lewontin et al. for unfairly connecting sociobiology with "racist eugenics and misguided Social Darwinism."
 Dawkins accused Lewontin et al. of misquoting him, writing that they misrepresented his comment of genes, "they created us, body and mind", by altering the word "created" to "control".
 He maintained that genes do not control people in the way that "genetic determinism" suggests and accused Lewontin et al. of failing to understand that "it is perfectly possible to hold that genes exert a statistical influence on human behavior while at the same time believing that this influence can be modified, overridden or reversed by other influences."

 The biologist Dean Hamer described Not in Our Genes as "a political rather than a scientific book".
 He expressed his disagreement with its politics.
 Nevertheless, Hamer commented that it taught him that the genetics of behavior is an emotionally and politically charged topic, especially where it concerns sexuality, and helped motivate him to change fields from metallothionein research to the genetics of homosexuality.
 The philosopher Daniel Dennett criticized Lewontin et al.′s account of reductionism, calling it "idiosyncratic".
 He also criticized their claim that memes involve a Cartesian view of the mind, arguing that memes are "a key (central but optional) ingredient in the best alternatives to Cartesian models", and accused them of being willing to use unscrupulous tactics to criticize people they considered determinists.